 Want to know how to set up your home office space so you can be more productive working from home?
 Great, I’m going to share what I’ve learned working from home these last 2 years.
 Before I went full time in my business, I was fortunate enough to work from home two days a week.
 And then in the summer of 2019, I transitioned to full time work at home status.
 Let me just say, whether you’re working for someone else or working for yourself, it’s an adjustment working from home 8+ hours a day.
 So, if you’re trying to make working from home work for you, I want to share some helpful tips.
-I’m even including my Perfect Home Office Checklist that you can grab for FREE today!
+Start by joining my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now, let’s get started.

 How To Set Up a Home Office To Increase Your Productivity

 Have a dedicated space – first things first, in order to be your most productive self working from you, you need to have a dedicated space.
 Ideally, we’re talking about a home office, but really any comfortable space that keeps you focused and distraction-free will do.
 A few tips:

 - Don’t assume that the same space you worked in “to just knock out a couple of emails” is the same space you’ll be comfortable using working from home full time.
 In fact, you might find that where you thought you’d work isn’t as comfortable as you imaged.
 Sitting at the kitchen table, at the island or on the sofa in front of the TV might not cut it.
 Those places can be good for a few minutes or hours of work, but they don’t cut it when you spend multiple hours over multiple days working from home.

 - Try not to choose a multi-purpose space.
 You’ll find your mind is ready to get to work when you have an area that’s strictly known as the work area.